10 Nov A Beginner’s Guide to Using Pennsylvania’s Medicaid Waiver for Home Care

 In Philadelphia and the Delaware valley, managed care Medicaid is administered by one of three private companies contracted by the state of Pennsylvania.
 These include Amerihealth Caritas (called Keystone First around Philadelphia), UPMC, and PA Health and Wellness.

-The most common benefit is personal care services.
+The most common benefit is personal care services and caregiving.
 Personal care services include assistance with activities of daily living (ADLs) like bathing, meal preparation, and medication management.
 This is provided by caregivers and home health aides employed by a home care agency.
+This also includes family caregivers who can be paid to care for their family members and loved ones.

 A variety of other benefits exist under the Medicaid waiver program.
 For Long Term Services and Supports and Home and Community Based Services, we outline the benefits in detail here.

 In order to be eligible for CHC waiver services, one must be 21 years of age or older and a resident of Pennsylvania.
 Additionally, one must be both clinically eligible and financially eligible.
-Clinically eligible means that the person is determined to be eligible through evaluation of one’s needs from a medical perspective.
-Financially eligible means having very limited income and resources.
+Clinically eligible means that the person has medical needs which limited income and resources which qualifies someone for Medicaid.

 Applicants must require a nursing home level of care or be eligible for both Medicaid and Medicare to be deemed eligible for the program.
 In medical terms of the program that means the person gets a formal assessment and is nursing facility clinically eligible (NFCE).